Jh123x/telegram-bot-on-browser/README.md

 - [x] Build a minimal UI
 - [x] Send replies from bots
-- [ ] Process commands on the website
+- [ ] Process user-made commands on the website
+- [ ] Export file as an express telegram bot application